 - MREs are designed to last around 3.5 years.

 MREs – yum!
-Soldiers carry them and preppers stock them.
+Soldiers carry them and preppers stock them, but are MREs healthy to eat?
 The long shelf life, the salty taste, the plastic packaging.
 Nothing quite says “Git in my belly” like an MRE!
-But are they healthy to eat?
 What’s in an MRE?
 How long do they last?
 Are they worth the money?

 Let’s explore those questions and more, but first…

 A Brief History of the MRE

 You know the saying, an army marches on its stomach.
 Hauling battle gear, marching for days on end, it takes a toll on the human body.
 That much physical activity demands FOOD.
 In the very early days of warfare, soldiers had to hunt their food.
 They pillaged for food.
 Mongols even marched with herds of cows and sheep on their campaigns.
 In 1775 early America, a soldier’s ration included one pound of beef or salted fish, one pound of flour or bread per day, three pounds of peas or beans per week, one pint of milk per day, one pint of rice per week, on quart of spruce beer or cider per day, and a little molasses (source).

 Related article: How to Make Your Own “MRE” at Home

 Eventually, the Meal, Ready to Eat (MREs) came along.
 They were adopted as combat rations by the Department of Defense in 1975, but large-scale production didn’t really begin until the late 70s.
 Prior to that they were referred to as MCIs, or “Meal, Combat, Individual.”
 Soldiers didn’t really move to eating MREs until the early 80s.
 MREs then replaced the largely canned rations that had sustained U.S. soldiers through WWII and the Vietnam War.
 The MREs were tested thoroughly beginning in 1983, as they were distributed to troops.
 Changes were made over time.

 - Menu Variety Box A or Box B.

 What’s in an MRE?